Advanced Touch Screen Control

 The Microsoft Teams® online meeting solution is the hub for teamwork in Office 365® software, engaging people through messaging, voice over IP, online meetings, conferencing, content sharing, and collaboration.
 The Microsoft Teams application on the TSW‑1060 enables presentation, calling, conferencing, and collaboration — all through a single touch screen console, with exceptional full‑duplex wideband audio and HD video.
 A consistent user experience in every meeting space is provided via the familiar and intuitive Microsoft Teams UI, affording simple operation, built‑in calendaring, and one-touch meeting joins.

 NOTE: The TSW‑1060 must be operated in Microsoft Teams mode in conjunction with a UC‑ENGINE or UC‑BRKT‑100‑ASSY.

-Using its built‑in web browser, the TSW‑1060 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to pick up a separate tablet or smartphone.1
+Using its built‑in web browser, the TSW‑1060 provides access to online program guides and other web-based services at the touch of a button, allowing for touch screen control of DVRs and other devices without having to use a smart device1

 Typing in passwords, URLs, and text searches is facilitated using the onscreen multilanguage keyboard.